How to Start Writing a Book

 Get out of your writer’s head and look at it through your reader’s perspective.

 There is one thing I have seen very common with every writer.
 Editing is hard.
 Writing feels slow going.
 They’re not sure if what you’re doing is any good.
 They’re only just starting and the top of the mountain seems like a frigging long way off.

 But there is one thing you have to keep coming back to time and time again on the book writing journey.
 It is why you started writing in the first place.

 In Simon Dowling’s book Work With Me, he talks about buy-in and conviction.
 To convict or convert other people to love your idea and writing, you need to exhibit the same conviction.
 This is because if you do not care about what you’re doing and WHY would anybody else?

 One the love goes, the motivation dies, and people can sense that in your writing.
 So when the enthusiasm dips and fades and everything feels like a chore, remember your BIG SO WHAT.

 Become an author today!
-If you’re looking for advice on how to start writing a book, contact us today or join our expert author waitlist to find out how a book coach could help you achieve your ambition.
+Book a call to find out how a book coach could help you achieve your ambition.